 - Read the Nigerian CDC Site FAQ to find out if you are exempted from taking the vaccine

 I’d like to hear your thoughts… Have you travelled recently with the new yellow card?
-Was it easy getting and traveling with one?
+Was it easy getting and travelling with one?